-Several universities and colleges also conduct programmes in the field of communication closely related to arts and culture, e. g.
-Media and Communication, Creative communication, Creative Industries, Creative and Culture Industries, Fashion Industry, Political Communication and Journalism, Entertainment and Tourism Industries, Entertainment industries, Integrated Creative Communication, Communication of Creative Society, and Communication and Creative Technologies.
+Several universities and colleges also conduct programmes in the field of communication closely related to the arts and culture, e. g.
+Media and Communication, Creative Communication, Creative Industries, Creative and Culture Industries, the Fashion Industry, Political Communication and Journalism, Entertainment and Tourism Industries, Entertainment Industries, Integrated Creative Communication, Communication of the Creative Society, and Communication and Creative Technologies.

-There are also programmes in management and public administration, related to arts and culture, e.g. Art Management, Cultural and Creative Industries Management, Sports and Tourism Management, Culture and Tourism Management, and Culture Management and Culture Policy.
+There are also programmes in management and public administration, related to arts and culture, e.g. Art Management, Cultural and Creative Industries Management, Sports and Tourism Management, Cultural and Tourism Management, and Cultural Management and Cultural Policy.

 In 2005, the Ministry of Education and Science of the Republic of Lithuania passed the Concept of Non-formal Education for Children.
-The Concept laid the basis for the policy of the non-formal children’s education, defined the principles of its organising and financing through the model of non-formal education voucher.
+The Concept laid the basis for the policy of non-formal children’s education, defined the principles of how it is organised and financed through the model of non-formal education vouchers.
 The model foresaw that the state and municipalities would allocate a certain amount of money for each pupil of primary, basic and secondary school for non-formal education activities.

 A plan for improving the funding of non-formal education of children was adopted in 2013.
 It encompassed three goals: to elaborate the financing model of non-formal children’s education, to improve the infrastructure and environment of non-formal children’s education, and to create the financing system of national projects of non-formal education.